bluekvirus/Stage.js/implementation/HOWTO.md

 * Concision - exact but nothing more
 * Expressive-ness - allow useful possibilities be deducted
 * Ease - low mnemonic load on commands, control sequence
-* Transparency - low mnemonic load on user's mind on states/layers of problem
+* Transparency - low mnemonic load in user's mind for keeping track of states/layers of task at hand
 * Scriptability - batch-able, automate-able